-Have you ever wished for more environmentally friendly schools in your area?
-Did you ever think that maybe YOU could help play a part in implementing green schools initiatives in your town?
-I am going to share a few eco friendly school ideas for you to research and implement in the fall.
-There are many, MANY, ways to green your school but most of them require that parents, kids and teachers get involved.
+I am going to share a few simple but sustainable ideas for you to research and implement this fall.
+There are many, MANY, ways to green your school but most of them require that parents, kids, and teachers get involved.

 Table of Contents